-Industries have several requirements to meet to ensure gas levels are monitored: ensuring environmental demands are met, for gas leak detection, or to help with ventilation.
+A gas leak detector is incremental for industries which have to ensure gas levels are monitored and ensure environmental demands are met.
 Edinburgh Sensors diverse range of sensors help meet these standards, and help create a cleaner and safer environment.

 Gas Monitoring Systems